Dystopia Chapter 10: A Promotion with Perks

 "Not today.
 This way."

 I did.
-Inside, dark, the air stale, body odor, I found a table, one chair, a curtain separating me from the other side where a voice directed me to sit.
+Inside, the air was dark and stale, with body odor.
+I found a table, one chair, and a curtain separating me from the other side, where a voice directed me to sit.
 A plastic sheet covered the floor.
 This felt way too familiar.
-My weapon back in my cubical.
+My weapon was back in my cubicle.

 "Good morning, Jesse.
 Based on your employment history, your observable skill set, and creativity, reassigned.
 Permanently."